To get started with Netlify Connect, create and configure your first data layer.

 Sync events:activities that occur in Connect when you add a data source and when data changes.
 These events include Sync from all data sources and Sync from {data source type}.

 Team Owners and Developers can set up data layers for your team.
-This includes creating the data layer, adding data sources, connecting Netlify sites, and adding custom webhooks — activities that Netlify automatically logs to the team audit log.
+This includes creating the data layer, adding data sources, connecting Netlify sites, and adding notifications — activities that Netlify automatically logs to the team audit log.

 You can create more than one data layer to fit your needs.
 For example: